Why TV and Games Compromise Academics & Values

 So your daughter did ask to watch TV when she got to be ten?

 Yes, I think kids that age start being more concerned with what their peers are discussing, and it's hard for them to be different.
-My son never watched TV when he was little and didn't get interested in it until he was 17, when he and I began renting old episodes of West Wing to watch together.
+My son never watched TV when he was little and didn't get interested in it until he was 17, when he and I began watching old episodes of West Wing together.
 When we finished West Wing, we moved on to Battlestar Galactica.
 These are both shows that offer great opportunities for discussions about ethics, so I loved watching them with him.
 And of course I'm not concerned that he'll develop a TV addiction at this point.
 That happens before kids are ten.

 I should add, though, that my son is now a movie fan.
 And I have to admit that he loves his computer games -- he moonlights on a web team designing a game -- and limiting his time on them is our biggest source of conflict.